jnyfah/jnyfah.github.io/_posts/casting.md

 int x = 9.75;
 bool y = x;
 ```
-Automatically the compiler saves `x` as 9 and discards any value after the decimal, demotion has occures and there was a loss!.
+Automatically the compiler saves `x` as 9 and discards any value after the decimal, demotion has occurs and there was a loss!.
 There would be no problem if the size of the variable in the left expression can accommodate the value of the expression, although the results may differ from those intended.
 The value of `y` would be `true` if any real or integer value is assigned to it and false if `0` is assigned.

-But promotion does create any problems there is neither a loss or gain for the data, just a change in type.
+But promotion doesnt create any problems there is neither a loss or gain for the data, just a change in type.

-__Explicit Conversion__ : the user manually changes data from one type to another, ther are 3 main types of explicit conversion:
+__Explicit Conversion__ : the user manually changes data from one type to another, there are 3 main types of explicit conversion:

   - C-style type casting - here the required type is explicitly specified before the parenthesis in this type of conversion, and just like implicit conversion it causes data loss
 ```c++